 Turkish Railways Authority (TCDD) has regular train schedules from Istanbul to Budapest - Hungary, Bucarest - Romania, Kishinev - Moldova, Salonica - Greece and Sofia - Bulgaria in Europe, or to Damascus - Syria and Tehran - Iran in the Middle East.
 For example, Istanbul - Salonica takes about 12 hours by train, Istanbul - Tehran takes about 68 hours.

 International trains arrive at Sirkeci station on the European side, or Haydarpasa station on the Asian side of Istanbul depending on where you're coming; from the West or from the East.
 Once you're in Istanbul, you can get a train connection mainly to Ankara, Eskisehir, Denizli, Van, Kars, Gaziantep, Adana, and Konya.

-There are several maritime companies that run car and passenger ferries from Greece or from Italy to Turkey.
-Most of these arrive at Çesme near Izmir, but some to Istanbul as well, especially during the summer.
+There are several maritime companies that run car and passenger ferries from Greek islands or from Italy to Turkey.
+Most of these arrive at Çesme near Izmir.
 There is also a regular ferry line between Odessa (Ukraine) and Istanbul which takes about 35 hours.
 Many cruise ships dock at Istanbul too for daily excursions.

-From Istanbul, you can get a ferry connection to Izmir, to Bandirma near Balikesir, to Mudanya near Bursa, to Yalova, or to Marmara Island.
-Within the city, Urban Maritime Transportation (IDO) runs passenger ferries between both sides of the Bosphorus.
+From Istanbul, you can get a ferry connection to Bandirma near Balikesir, to Mudanya near Bursa, to Yalova, or to Marmara Island.
+Within the city, Urban Maritime Transportation (IDO and Sehir Hatlari companies) and many private companies (Turyol and Dentur) run passenger ferries between both sides of the Bosphorus.